CompVis/stable-diffusion/docs/features/INPAINTING.md

 Inpainting is really cool.
 To do it, you start with an initial image and use a photoeditor to make one or more regions transparent (i.e. they have a "hole" in them).
-You then provide the path to this image at the dream> command line using the `-I` switch.
+You then provide the path to this image at the invoke> command line using the `-I` switch.
 Stable Diffusion will only paint within the transparent region.

 There's a catch.
 In the current implementation, you have to prepare the initial image correctly so